Papa Smurf: History

 In the original comic books by Peyo, Papa Smurf has a much more forceful personality than in other portrayals.
-He is often portrayed in these comics as cantankerous and irritable leader.
+He is often portrayed in these comics as a cantankerous and irritable leader.
 In these comics, Papa has little patience and becomes easily angry with the Smurfs for being disobedient or making mistakes.
+However, in the 1981 series, he is a calm leader.

 Papa Smurf's duty is to ensure that all the Smurfs of the village get along and respect each other.
 When real chaos arises, Papa Smurf usually resorts to drastic measures, often through the use of magic.
 For example, Papa switched bodies with the antagonist Gargamel in order to pretend to attack the village ("Smurf Versus Smurf" comic adventure/"Romeo and Smurfette" TV episode).
 In another instance, he creates an entire village full of evil doubles of the original Smurfs ("The Smurf Menace" issue).

 While Papa Smurf sometimes prefers to not have to constantly fix problems, he realizes that it is his calling.
 He once said that since he may not be able to be the village leader forever, every Smurf should have a brief experience of commanding the village.
 To do so, Papa handed over his signature red hat, allowing each Smurf the chance to direct others on a construction project.
 The Smurfs were then referred to as "Papa Greedy", "Papa Clumsy" or "Mama Smurfette," depending on whose turn it was to be the village leader.
 While Papa did see the importance of each Smurf gaining leadership skills, his true purpose was to guide the Smurfs and help fix their problems and mistakes.

 When he is not actively acting as the leader or helping other Smurfs, Papa Smurf indulges in his favorite hobby: magical chemistry, or alchemy.
 He often makes elixirs to help Smurfs who get into trouble.
 The Belgian comic portrays Papa Smurf constantly preparing magical drinks from white hellebore.
 The drawings that portray the effects of these alchemical brews are shown as both turbulent and amusing.
 Aside from his house, he also has a laboratory containing several chemical devices.
 Papa Smurf often tries to create potions to help the Smurfs but sometimes fails; such as the time he accidentally created a substance that turned any living thing into a huge monster (see the album: The Smurfs and the Cracoucass and the cartoon episode "The Smurfs and the Howlibird").
 He occasionally leaves the village in order to obtain the necessary ingredients for his potions.